navin0312/Automation-with-Navin-Kumar-Demo/README.md

 -Ensure TestNg plugin installed if 1st time in any inteligence ide like Eclipse we're using

--Run either using Testngtest or testng suite if alreday convered to xml file  else it can be directly execued using maven command like <mvn clean test>/<mvn lcean install>
+-Run either using Testngtest or testng suite if alreday convered to xml file  else it can be directly execued using maven command like mvn clean test or mvn lcean install

 **How to seee the Test Status**